 1/4 teaspoon ground cayenne pepper

-3/4 teaspoon freshly cracked black pepper, plus more to taste
+3/4 teaspoon freshly ground black pepper, plus more as needed

 1 tablespoon butter